KostasGriska/CV-on-Pi/README.md

 ## 💡 Idea

 Making a real-time cat recognition system that identifies my cats ("devi" & "sati") using Raspberry Pi 4.
-When a cat is detected, it lights the corresponding LED and displays the first letter ("D"/"S") on an 8x8 LED matrix.
+When a cat is detected, it lights the corresponding LED

 Tech Stack:
 - Detection: SSD MobileNet V1 (COCO-trained, 15 FPS)